CodingItWrong/codingitwrong.com/workshops/rnweb/index.md

 }
 ```

+Open the app on mobile and on web.
+See how we can drill down into screens and switch between different stacks.
+Now, there are two title bars which doesn't look good.
+We'll address that once we start customizing our navigation components.

 ## URLs

+Before we move on to theming, though, let's talk about URLs.
+Notice how on the web the app has the same URL no matter what screen we're on.
 On the web we expect each screen to correspond to a URL.
 URLs can be useful for deep linking into screens of the app as well.

-Set up the linking mapping in `Navigation.js`:
+In `Navigation.js`, add the following configuration object:

 ```js
 const linking = {